Insomnia (sleeplessness, having trouble falling asleep or staying asleep)

 When working with a therapist it is helpful to share with someone how you are feeling and what you think might be the cause.
 The hypnotherapist will tap into your unconscious mind to help discover what may have changed your sleep pattern.
 When the cause is found, personalised sessions can be designed and change begins.

 You are also taught self-hypnosis, using this yourself at home will help you take what you’ve learnt with your therapist into your everyday life and help you gain control.

 How many sessions will you require?
 Well this depends on the individual sometimes it might only be one visit whilst others may require more.

 Talk yourself to sleep

 There are many ways to talk yourself to sleep (counting sheep is just one!).
-Here are a couple that might work for you.
+Here is a couple that might work for you.

 a) Using the alphabet

 Get yourself comfortable and ready for sleep and take a few deep breaths.
 Then start at the beginning of the alphabet and find things that start with each letter consecutively.
 If you get to the end of the alphabet start again.
 This time backwards from Z to A and using different things from on the way up.
 Here are some suggestions: animals, product names, names (boys and girls) or the periodic table etc.